 DeRay Mckesson, Host of "Pod Save the People", Civil Rights Activist and Organizer

-Dan Pfeiffer, Vice President of Communications and Policy for GoFundMe; CNN Contributor; Co-host of "Pod Save America"; Former Senior Advisor for Strategy and Communications for President Barack Obama — Moderator
+Dan Pfeiffer, Co-host of "Pod Save America"; CNN Contributor; Former Senior Advisor for Strategy and Communications for President Barack Obama — Moderator

 DeRay Mckesson has become one of the most recognizable faces in the fight for racial and social equality through his work as one of the leaders of Black Lives Matter.